SharePoint and OneDrive integration with Azure AD B2B

 - SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as Members can invite and Guests can invite.
 As with Microsoft 365 Groups and Teams, if an Azure AD organizational relationship setting is more restrictive than a SharePoint or OneDrive setting, the Azure AD setting will prevail.

-This integration isn't supported in the following Microsoft 365 services:
+This integration isn't supported in Office 365 operated by 21Vianet.

 Enabling the integration